SGDInstitute/apollo/content/collections/pages/sgdinstitute/get-involved.md

         content:
           -
             type: text
-            text: 'Every year, we offer: '
+            text: 'In a given year, we may offer: '
       -
         type: bulletList
         content: